-- Type LOAD T → This will prepare buffalo to receive a program. - 3.
-Press the Upload button to send a text file to the board.
-When prompted for a file name, select the file that was just created in the previous section called: HELLO.S19Your program will be sent to the board thru the serial port. - 4.
-When finished loading you will see the > prompt again.
+- 1. Press and release the RESET button on the CME11E9 board.
+You should see the Buffalo Monitor message.
+Hit the return key ↓ to get the monitor prompt. - 2.
+Type LOAD T → This will prepare buffalo to receive a program. - Press the Page Up key under DOS (or press the Upload button under windows) to send a text file to the board.
+When prompted for a file name, select the file that was just created in the previous section called: HELLO.S19 Your program will be sent to the board thru the serial port. - When finished loading you will see the > prompt again.
 Type CALL 2400 ↓ This tells buffalo to execute the subroutine at address \$2400, which is the start of our test program. - 5.
-If everything is working properly you should see the message "Hello World" on your terminal screen then, since we return at then end of our program, a line containing the internal register status displayed by buffalo and the buffalo prompt. - 6.
+If everything is working properly you should see the message "Hello World" echoed back to your terminal screen then, since we return at then end of our program, a line containing the internal register status displayed by buffalo and the buffalo prompt. - 6.
 If you do not get this message, try going thru this tutorial once more, then if still no go, see the TROUBLESHOOTING section in this manual

 You can modify the hello program to display other strings or do anything you want.
 The procedures for assembling your code, uploading it to the board and executing it remain the same.
 Buffalo has many powerful features such as breakpoints, assembly/disassembly, memory dump and modify and program trace.
-Type HELP at the buffalo prompt for a listing of commands or consult the buffalo documentation file on the CD for more information.
+Type HELP at the buffalo prompt for a listing of commands or consult the buffalo documentation file on the utility disk for more information.